SwitchbackTech/compass-docs/docs/getting-started/Install.md

 1. Create a free [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register)
 2. Get your Node.js driver [connection string](https://www.mongodb.com/docs/drivers/node/current/fundamentals/connection/connect/#std-label-node-connect-to-mongodb)

+3. When you get your connection string,scroll down to the Network access in the left sidebar and add your current ip address.
+Make sure you always include your ip address when you switch networks because your device ip v4 address changes from one ISP to another and from time to time.

-   - Update the string with your password and save it to your `.env` file
+      - Update the connection string in your `.env` file

 ### Supertokens